 Lodging: Broken Spur Inn

 Today you’ll spend another day on Hwy 12 taking in spectacular panoramic vistas as you ride surrounded by Grand Staircase-Escalante National Monument.
-Today's shorter and flatter ride will give you a great break from the effort yesterday, but still provide amazing scenery.
+Today's ride will be perfect for tandems and provides amazing scenery to boot.

 Loding: Bryce Canyon Inn